 As noted there is an identified significant need to reduce the levels of uncertainty around developing RPs for all of the NAFO stocks, and in many cases the levels of uncertainty are broad.
-These uncertainties, unless narrowed down in a short time frame, may have considerable economic impacts resulting from poor or more cautious management decisions.
-The Workshop believed that investment toward those research initiatives is an essential commitment in the development of the Precautionary Approach to Management of NAFO Stocks.
+These uncertainties, unless narrowed down in a short time frame, may have considerable economic impacts resulting from inappropriate management decisions.
+Scientific Council believes that investment toward those research initiatives is an essential commitment in the development of the Precautionary Approach to Management of NAFO Stocks.